-- Average Cost – In-ground fibreglass pools can cost between $30,000 and $70,000 to buy and install while above-ground pools typically cost between $4,000 to $12,000.
+- Average Cost – In-ground fibreglass pools can cost between $30,000 and $70,000 to buy and install while cheaper above-ground pools typically cost between $4,000 to $12,000.
 For the above-ground pools, this estimate doesn’t include a deck, landscaping around it, or plumbing and electrical work.
 However, there are also high-quality and great-looking alternatives available.
 For example, Little Pools are ready-to-use fibreglass pools that look great and are perfect for families with kids.

 - Size – Both above- and in-ground fibreglass pools can be large or small.
 However, the above-ground pool usually comes with a single depth while you can have sloping depths with in-ground pools.

 - Longevity – If you choose a fibreglass pool that is above-ground, in-ground or partially in-ground, you’ll get the same lifespan.
-Most fibreglass pools can last well over 20 years as long as you maintain them as the manufacturer recommends.
+Most fibreglass pools can last well over 20 years as long as you maintain them as the pool manufacturer recommends.
 Vinyl kids pools are cheaper, but they only last between five and nine years, even with proper maintenance.

 Design Ideas for Kid Pools

 Compass Pools has family pool designs available that give you a classic look while meeting all of your needs.
 The Contemporary pool line is excellent for kids pools because it has very shallow ends for smaller kids with deeper centres for bigger kids.
 Both ends have benches, and there are larger and broader steps that allow your kids to ease into the water and sit down.

 Another option is the Riviera pool, and you can choose several different sizes to fit your space requirements.
 This pool has a ledge around the edges where your kids can sit and ease their way into the water.
 An anti-slip coating on the steps makes this pool safer for the entire family to enjoy without fear of slipping or falling.